SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_PerpetualUseLicenses_vs_UsageBasedServices.md

 uid: Pricing_PerpetualUseLicenses_vs_UsageBasedServices
 ---

-# DataMiner Perpetual Use Licenses vs Usage-based services
+# DataMiner Perpetual-Use Licenses vs Usage-based services

-The Perpetual Use model offers perpetual ownership over a named license through a one-time purchase with an optional recurrent cost for support services.
+The Perpetual-Use model offers perpetual ownership over a named license through a one-time purchase with an optional recurrent cost for support services.

 Usage-based services are charged based on the actual monthly usage of services, where an **Utilization Allowance** can be used freely in any combination of services which can change monthly.